balub/pgroonga.github.io/tutorial/index.md

 ### Score {#score}

-You can use `pgroonga_score` function to get precision as a number.
-If a record is more precision against searched query, the record has more higher number.
+You can use `pgroonga_score` function to get the precision as a number.
+If a record is more precise against the searched query, the record has a higher number.

-Here is a sample schema that includes primary key into indexed columns:
+Here is a sample schema that includes the primary key in the indexed columns:

 ```sql
 CREATE TABLE score_memos (